mbelekar/search-app/README.md

 #### Alternate way of running application without Docker

-In case you do not wish to use docker you can run this application if you have ruby-3.0 installed on your machine.
+In case you do not wish to use docker you can run this application with ruby-3.0 installed on your machine.
 In the application root directory run the following commands in the terminal:

 ```
 $ bundle install